jaccomoc/jactl/docs/blog/2026-08-28-jactl-virtual-threads.md

 Once a long-running operation completes, the initial `Continuation` object in the chain is resumed by invoking its `continueExecution(Object result)` method.
-This method extracts the `MethodHandle` and calls it, passing in the `Continuation` as previously described so that the function can restore any local variable and work out where to continue from.
+This method extracts the `MethodHandle` and calls it, passing in the `Continuation` as previously described so that the function can restore any local variables and work out where to continue from.

 Since the call stack no longer matches the original call stack,